Skip to content

 Part 2.
 Set up a Schedule for Working Shifts

 Step 1.
-Select Shift Hours by Day
+Select Shift Days and Hours

 Specify for each day of the week the start and stop times of that shift's hours.
 If weekends follow different hours, then the hours should be adjusted accordingly.